STIXProject/stixproject.github.io/documentation/idioms/identity/index.md

 </table>

 ## What does it look like?
-{% capture alert_text %}
-**Warning!** Due to a bug [#187](https://github.com/STIXProject/python-stix/issues/187) in the python-stix API, the code samples below do not generate best-practice compliant content as of v1.1.1.1 for organization and person names.
-{% endcapture %}{% include alert.html type="warning" %}

 Given the above guidelines, it's likely that STIX identity information will fall into one of three situations: only the base IdentityType, only the CIQ identity, and both.